bigarobas/plugincc/README.md

   - JSX (only JSXBridge objects on JSX context can receive the event)
   - SAME (only JSXBridge objects in the SAME context (JS or JSX) can receive the event)
   - MIRROR (only JSXBridge objects in the MIRROR ("opposite") context (JS or JSX) can receive the event)
-  - BOTH (JSXBridge objects in BOTH context (JS and JSX) can receive the event)
+  - BOTH (JSXBridge objects in BOTH contexts (JS and JSX) can receive the event)
 - easy composite implementation
 ```
 //IMPORTING THE MODULE